 The App Store can be the greatest friend of an app developer, and also the worst enemy.
 Constantly being updated, always seeming to change its terms and conditions, and actually sometimes quite difficult to get listed on, it forces app developers to jump through a whole load of hoops before seeing your app get pride of place on its pages.

-On the one hand, the stringency of the App Store’s rules are no bad thing: they ensure overall quality is kept high, copycat apps don’t overtake the real deal, and quality apps get a chance to shine.
+On the one hand, the stringency of the App Store’s rules is no bad thing: they ensure overall quality is kept high, copycat apps don’t overtake the real deal, and quality apps get a chance to shine.
 However, fall foul of their rules and regulations, and your app will be kicked off the app store faster than you can say ‘flappy bird rip-off’.
 It means your audience will really struggle to get hold of your work.

 Make sure you know what you’re up against, and instruct your app developer to avoid the typical pitfalls associated with missing out on App Store listing.
 This way, and by paying attention to the other points above, you’ll be onto a winner.